oluf/easy_transcripts/README.md

 Thanks for having me.
 Let's discuss the project.
 ```

-## Acknowledgements
+## Dependencies

-This project builds upon [WhisperX](https://github.com/m-bain/whisperX) by Max Bain et al., which provides fast automatic speech recognition with word-level timestamps and speaker diarization.
+This project uses [WhisperX](https://github.com/m-bain/whisperX) as a library dependency.
+WhisperX is a powerful tool developed by Max Bain et al. that provides fast automatic speech recognition with word-level timestamps and speaker diarization.

-If you use WhisperX in your research, please cite:
+If you're interested in the underlying technology, check out the WhisperX paper:
 ```
 @article{bain2022whisperx,
   title={WhisperX: Time-Accurate Speech Transcription of Long-Form Audio},